List of performers on Top of the Pops

 This list of performers on Top of the Pops includes popular music recording artists and musical ensembles who have performed on Top of the Pops, a weekly BBC television programme that featured artists from the UK Singles Chart.

 The BBC transmitted new installments of the programme weekly from January 1964 through July 2006, and from then on, only as Christmas and New Year Specials.
-It was also converted it into a radio programme (not included here).
+It was also converted into a radio programme (not included here).

 Although several artists appeared multiple times on the show over the years, the list notes just their first appearance.
 This list also only comprises artists who performed in the show's studio, not video clips shown.